aaron-grau/curic/react/readings/thunks.md

 }
 ```

 Much like the logger from the previous reading, thunk middleware is available as a library `redux-thunk`.
 The middleware we just wrote is almost the entire original library! ([check out the source code][thunk-source]).
-For more on thunks and handling asynchronicity and redux, you can check out [this interesting SO post from the creator][thunks-so].
+For more on thunks and handling asynchronicity in redux, you can check out [this interesting SO post from the creator][thunks-so].
 [thunk-source]: https://github.com/gaearon/redux-thunk/blob/master/src/index.js
 [thunks-so]: http://stackoverflow.com/questions/35411423/how-to-dispatch-a-redux-action-with-a-timeout/35415559#35415559